 - add 1/4 cup rolled oats for an oaty bite in the muffins

 How to make homemade pumpkin pie spice

-You can buy store-bought pumpkin pie spice which is easier to make this recipe, or even just use a combination of cinnamon and nutmeg to make a delicious muffin.
+You can buy store-bought pumpkin pie spice which is easier to make in this recipe, or even just use a combination of cinnamon and nutmeg to make a delicious muffin.

-Tips for making this recipe perfectly
+Tips for making Healthy Pumpkin Muffins

 - Make sure to use pumpkin puree and not pumpkin pie filling.
 The two are not the same!
 Pumpkin pie filling is sweetened and has a bunch of ingredients added to it.
 Pumpkin puree should only have one ingredient (pumpkin) on the label.

 - Don’t overmix the batter.
 This will result in a tougher and less fluffy muffin.
 It’s ok if there are a few small lumps in the batter.